preeteshjain/UnblockGA/README.md

 ```

 If you're using a MVC framework, and can't directly send request to a PHP script (without proper routing) use the [`scriptLocation`](#scriptLocation) option.

-## Requirements<a name="requirements"></a>

-UnblockGA is built with vanilla JavaScript and PHP.
-So jQuery is **not** required to run UnblockGA.
-However, on the server side of the equation, minimum version of PHP required is *4.0.2* which supports the [cURL library](https://curl.haxx.se) and it's functions.
-So basically, your server should be running PHP version 4.0.2 or higher.

 ## Usage<a name="usage"></a>